GeekLord/Picslot/README.md

 4.  **Set Up Database Tables & Functions:**
     -   Go to the **SQL Editor** in the Supabase dashboard.
     -   Click **+ New query**.
-    -   Paste and run the following SQL to create the `projects` table:
+    -   Run the queries below one by one.

         ```sql
+        -- Create the 'projects' table for saving user work
         CREATE TABLE public.projects (
             id UUID PRIMARY KEY DEFAULT uuid_generate_v4(),
             user_id UUID REFERENCES auth.users(id) ON DELETE CASCADE NOT NULL,